MicrosoftDocs/openapi-docs/OpenAPI/kiota/tutorials/go-azure.md

 # Build API clients for Go with Azure authentication

-In this tutorial, you will generate an API client that uses [Microsoft identity authentication](/azure/active-directory/fundamentals/auth-oauth2) to access [Microsoft Graph](/graph/overview).
+In this tutorial, you generate an API client that uses [Microsoft identity authentication](/azure/active-directory/fundamentals/auth-oauth2) to access [Microsoft Graph](/graph/overview).

 ## Required tools